frginlv/Tic-Tac-Toe-/README.md

-# This repo conataines a Tic Tac Toe game that is made with Python + Tkinter , with the help of some tutos on youtube (video on the channel : Kenny Yip Coding).
+# This repo conataines a Tic Tac Toe game that is made with Python + Tkinter.

 ----------------